burakmert236/gamegos-case/README.md

 Application uses a local MongoDB database.
 Connection string I used is: mongodb://localhost:27017/gamegos Application also uses redis-server.
 You need to install redis CLI and run locally.
 It should run on default port which is 6379.

+REST API specifications of the endpoint are in the file named "spec.yaml".

 EVENT API
 --------